Welcome Faculty, We love your involvement in Service Learning. We couldn’t do it without you!

 The Service Learning Department Is here to help you get started with Service Learning and to support you in making it as successful part of your classes.

 Please read the information below and contact us by email or by filling out this form to request individualized information and support.

 2. Brainstorm how Service Learning would benefit your class.
 What real life experiences would benefit your students?
 How could interacting in the community help them better learn course material?
 How might working hands-on motivate them to want to learn more, and succeed?
 Not sure?
 Contact the Service Learning department.
 We will brainstorm with you.

 3. Connect Service Learning work to your course.
 This could be done simply by making a Service Learning experience extra credit.
 Another option is to make it a choice (write a 10-page research paper or complete 10 hours of service learning and reflect on the experience).
 Or, it could be a part of a larger assignment in your course.
 Not sure?
 See some examples of how faculty are using service learning below, or contact the Service Learning department.

-4. Please direct all students to the Info for Students page where they will find Directions for Service Learning in 12 Easy Steps!
-ALL service learning students MUST fill out the Agreement form, Liability form, and Online Registration Form for Service Learning (step 7) before beginning service.
+4. Please direct all students to the Info for Students page where they will find Directions for Service Learning in 11 Easy Steps!
+ALL service learning students MUST fill out the Agreement form, Liability form, and Online Registration Form for Service Learning before beginning service.
 All forms can be turned in to the professor.
 Please hold onto them until the end of the semester.

 5. Require that once a student has completed their Service Learning hours that they complete the Online Completion Form for Service Learning.
 (This enables us to log student service hours and show the impact Palomar College Students are making in our community!)